-(b) Observation of an inspection conducted by the director of mental health to license a residential facility under section 5119.22 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults.
+(b) Observation of an inspection conducted by the director of mental health and addiction services to license a residential facility under section 5119.34 of the Revised Code that provides accommodations, supervision, and personal care services for three to sixteen unrelated adults.

 (5) Any other training considered appropriate by the department.

-(C) Persons who for a period of at least six months prior to June 11, 1990, served as ombudsmen through the long-term care ombudsperson program established by the department of aging under division (M) of section 173.01 of the Revised Code shall not be required to complete a training program.
-These persons and persons who complete a training program shall take an examination administered by the department of aging.
+(C) Any person who for a period of at least six months prior to June 11, 1990, served as an ombudsman through the long-term care ombudsman program established by the department of aging under division (M) of section 173.01 of the Revised Code shall not be required to complete a training program.
+Such a person and persons who complete a training program shall take an examination administered by the department of aging.
 On attainment of a passing score, the person shall be certified by the department as a representative of the office.
 The department shall issue the person an identification card, which the representative shall show at the request of any person with whom the representative deals while performing the representative's duties and which shall be surrendered at the time the representative separates from the office.

-(E) The state ombudsperson shall provide technical assistance to regional programs conducting training programs for volunteers and shall monitor the training programs.
+(E) The state ombudsman shall provide technical assistance to regional programs conducting training programs for volunteers and shall monitor the training programs.

 (G) The department of aging shall establish continuing education requirements for representatives of the office.